nathanfaucett/Odin.js/README.md

             rotation: Math.PI*0.5,

 			// every component can be synced with the client and the server
-			// by default transforms, are the only ones sync
+			// by default transforms, are the only ones synced
 			// only affects if created on the server
 			sync: true,